 \acknowledgments The authors thank Prof.\,Feng-Kun Guo, Xu-Chang Zheng, and Hao Xu for helpful suggestions and discussions.
-This work is supported by the National Key R\&D Program of China\,(2022YFA1604803), and is also supported by the National Natural Science Foundation of China\,(NSFC) under Grant Nos.\,12047503, 12005169, 12075301, 11821505, 12047503, and 12075073.
+This work is supported by the National Key R\&D Program of China\,(2022YFA1604803), the Natural Science Basic Research Program of Shaanxi\,(No.\,2025JC-YBMS-020), and is also supported by the National Natural Science Foundation of China\,(NSFC) under Grant Nos.\,12047503, 12005169, 12075301, 11821505, 12047503, and 12075073.
 X.Z.
 Tan also acknowledges the support from Helmholtz-OCPC Postdoctoral Fellowship Program.